Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 >
 > During the migration, your virtual machines (VMs) are moved using vMotion.
 > Depending on your network topology, some VMs may temporarily lose connectivity:
 >
 > - **Public network (VMNetwork)**: no impact, as the public network is extended to the new infrastructure.
 > - **Private network without inter-VM communication**: no impact.
 > - **Private network with inter-VM communication**: possible brief downtime between VMs during the migration phase, as encapsulation technology changes from VLAN/VXLAN to Geneve.
 >
 > We recommend that you plan accordingly and monitor your environment during the migration.

 This migration should be done with no noticeable impact for most applications, but we recommend that you monitor them closely throughout the process.

-This migration should be done with no noticeable impact for most applications, but we recommend that you monitor them closely throughout the process.